ao-rodrigues/e2d/readme.md

 This will render text to the screen at 60fps at the current mouse position every frame.

-## Design Philosophy

-The design philosophy behind `e2d` was tweaked and developed over the course of two years of research into how the `CanvasContext2D.prototype` works.
-As the developer of this project I wanted to do the following things:

-1. Mirror the Canvas API (MDN documentation was a huge boon!)
-2. Polyfill useful functions (ellipse, fillArc, strokeArc...)
-3. Add support for mouse, keyboard, touch (coming soon!) and hitDetection, node.js (coming soon!)
-4. Learn and grow in my understanding of how JS works
-5. Put forth something developers can actually use

-It was a distinct pleasure to develop this library.

 ## Getting Started

 `e2d` is hosted on npm and can be accessed here at [the unpkg cdn!](https://unpkg.com/e2d)